icon for divorce

 If you agree with the facts in the application and want the divorce granted, you are not required to do anything further.
 You are also not required to attend the hearing.
 See Divorce hearing for details.

-If the divorce is granted, it will be finalised one month and one day later, unless a special order is made by the Court to shorten that time.
+If the divorce is granted, it will be finalised one month and one day later, unless a special order is made by the Court to shorten or lengthen that time.
 You will then be able to access your divorce order online from the Commonwealth Courts Portal.
 For details see How do I prove I am divorced?.

 What if the application has errors of fact?

-If you want the divorce granted but disagree with the facts in the Application for divorce, you may file (and serve) a Response to divorce.
+If you want the divorce granted but disagree with the facts in the Application for Divorce, you may file (and serve) a Response to divorce.
 You need to state which facts you disagree with in the Response to divorce.

 Can I oppose a divorce application?